remesap/EDX-Python/git_commands.md

 git branch experimental

-or you can use
+# To switch to the new branch, use

-git reset HEAD <file>...
+git checkout experimental

 # Git status to see what is going on in the repository